 In my previous apartment where I lived with my boyfriend we had electric heating (for both the room and water) and cooking equipment.
 We also had great isolation which resulted in us not using the heat all year round!
 Right now, this is not the case.
 In this student flat we cook on gas and we also heat our rooms and water with gas.
 Also, isolation is not great, the flat was built in 1966 …

 I can’t really change the cooking part.
 I mean, I don’t own the living room.
-I am only responsible for my own room and the area we share is managed by the owner of all the student flats.
+Right now, I am only responsible for my own room and the area we share is managed by the owner of all the student flats.
 I have to cook on gas, I have no choice.
 The same goes for hot water.
 I need hot water to shower.
 However, I do manage my own heating.
 Even though isolation is really bad and this will be a big challenge: I am going to try again to not use the heating all year round again.
 I am really curious if I can manage this.
 I like a challenge and it’s on!
 Wearing warm sweaters and slippers will probably help!

 If you’ve read all my posts about my personal impact the past years, you know that public transportation is always an issue.
 I travel a lot by train!
 I think this year will be a big challenge again.
-I live in Amsterdam and my boyfriend lives in Groningen.
+Right now, I live in Amsterdam and my boyfriend lives in Groningen.
 We have a long distance relationship again and that means I will have to travel a lot by train.
 Same goes for my family.
 My parents and grandparents live in Enschede, the other side of the country.
 I will visiting them quite often because I really enjoy spending time with family.
 This issue will be a great challenge, again …

 Even though I have some big challenges, there are also a lot of things going great.
 For sustainability and personal issues both.
 I have managed to buy almost all my furniture secondhand!
 Also, I have absolutely no access to a car and so I think I’ll barely travel by car this coming school year.
 I have finally started exercising regularly as well and it feels great.
-I sleep less and feel more energized.
+Also, I sleep less and feel more energized.
 I have been eating quite healthy even though I have gone to quite some get togethers, parties and all that.
 I am also keeping up with school.

 Of course this coming year is not only about challenges (the student life is full of fun, crazy nights, friends, parties and more), and of course the base of my sustainable lifestyle is already there!
 But I do like challenges and I determined to better myself.
 Let’s do this!